XavierLopez25/compiscript/README.md

 **Outputs:**
 - `ast.dot`: Graphviz visualization of the Abstract Syntax Tree
 - `scopes.json`: Complete symbol table hierarchy with all declared symbols
+- `output.tac`: Three Address Code program with validation diagnostics and statistics (new)
+- Console report of TAC instruction count, validation warnings, and temporary usage metrics (new)

 #### `SemanticVisitor.py` - Composite Visitor
 Combines all semantic analysis modules using multiple inheritance: